pvcraven/2017_web_security/source/final/kyann/index.rst

 String Interpolation
 --------------------

-ES6 adds an update the JavaScripts string interpolation.
+ES6 adds an update the JavaScript’s string interpolation.
 The first update that was made from ES5 to ES6 was the ability to write strings on multiple lines without having to program in concatenation at the end of each line.
 There actually was a way to "technically" accomplish this in ES5, but it was also considered a bug and not